KostasT5/ToulisApp/README.md

 Navigate to the project directory and run <npm install>.
 This should install the dependencies of the project.
 If this command doesn't complete successfully, you will need to delete the package-lock.json file from the project's root directory and try again.

 The app is focused on an android version, so it can run on an Android device or a simulated device through Android Studio.
-Following the instructions in the link provided under the React Native CLI Quickstart tab, you can complete the setup and launch the app in a virtual android device: https://reactnative.dev/docs/environment-setup.
+Following the instructions in the link provided under the React Native CLI Quickstart tab, you can complete the setup and launch the app: https://reactnative.dev/docs/environment-setup.